 REFERENCES

-Here you can browse through user feedback, research studies, and videos.
-Discover what others have to say, review the latest findings, and watch informative content to learn more about our products.
+Here you can browse through user feedback, testimonials, and references.
+Discover what others have to say about our iCare TONOVET tonometers.

 Since adopting TONOVET Pro in August 2024, I’ve been consistently impressed by its accuracy and ease of use in diagnosing glaucoma and uveitis in my canine, feline and lapine patients.
 Its quick, gentle, stress-free measurement process has been particularly valuable in minimizing discomfort for my furry patients, making it an indispensable ophthalmology tool in my practice.
 The device’s reliability and efficiency have significantly enhanced my ability to provide early and precise diagnoses, ultimately improving treatment outcomes.
 I’ve used previous TONOVET models for over a decade now but the TONOVET Pro has truly been a game-changer for maintaining the ocular health of my patients.